modern penthouse roof terrace 52m²

 Further privacy was paramount to enhance seclusion towards nearby office buildings.
 We constructed a well-fitted, hardwood-clad screen above the terrace's balustrade, providing a solid linear backdrop for large-scale planters featuring Box spheres.
 Bamboos produce a soft veil along the rooftop's side boundaries, displayed in raised, recessed troughs and lit below, as a terracotta Buddha sculpture rests between two planter trios, forming part of an eclectic art collection.
 While the south-facing roof terrace is designed to maximise panoramic London vistas, facing Shoreditch High Street, in this intimate rooftop terrace, outdoor privacy is appreciated in peaceful quietude within proximity of kitchen amenities and remote-controlled penthouse gadgetry – well secluded amid Shoreditch's urban hustle and bustle.

-To complement the delicate tones of natural wood and stone, we utilised a vibrant planter colour palette, with burgundy red, deep slate and white, enhancing outline contrast.
+To complement the delicate tones of natural wood and stone, we utilised a vibrant planter colour palette, with burgundy red, deep slate and white – enhancing outline contrast.
 A layered, evergreen planting scheme alternates between four large sets of glass doors, varying in height from low curved vases to tall tapered squares.
-This design methodology transforms indoor-outdoor views, and inversely, partitioning the long and narrow terrace into versatile zones.
-The warm, orange tones and soft texture of grassy Libertia ‘Goldfinger’ augment definition alongside verdant, round Box topiary, forming distinct silhouettes, while requiring unfussy, minimal upkeep, and effortlessly sustain a clean-lined, roof terrace garden fusion.
+This design methodology transforms indoor-outdoor views, and inversely, partitions the long and narrow terrace into versatile zones.
+The warm orange tones and soft texture of grassy Libertia ‘Goldfinger’ from New Zealand emphasise vivid definition alongside verdant, spherical Box topiary, forming distinct silhouettes, while requiring unfussy minimal upkeep, and effortlessly sustaining a roof terrace design fusion.

 The penthouse's expansive living room is balanced by tall rooftop planters, where two sets of bespoke, tapered planting vessels form a symmetrical composition along the roof terrace's horizontal cladding.
-The modern topiary layout design highlights the delicate nuances of a graceful, terracotta Buddha statue, enfolding ethnic essence with soft curvature.
+The modern topiary layout design highlights the delicate nuances of a graceful terracotta Buddha statue, enfolding ethnic essence with soft curvature.
 These oversized, custom-made planters produce luminous reflections onto glass elevations and slanting roof eaves – generating pivotal scale at 1.5-metre height.
-The Buddha extends the apartment's fine art anthology into its roof terrace, forming a central focal point amid a myriad of cultural artefacts.
+The Buddha extends the apartment's fine art anthology into the roof terrace, forming a central focal point amid a myriad of cultural artefacts.
 We returned to the penthouse to develop further planting across its various roof terraces, and design & build a display system for an expanding indoor art collection.